 Tijeras

 Tijeras is the southern gateway to The Turquoise Trail and home to one of the Cibola National Forest’s Visitor Centers.
 The forest spans three states and almost 2 million acres.
-The Tijeras gateway is open year round and hosts more visitors than any mountain area in New Mexico.It is also home to 200 families.
+In Tijeras, the Sandia Ranger Station is open weekdays with visitor information.
+The Tijeras gateway is open year round and hosts more visitors than any mountain area in New Mexico.
+It is also home to 200 families.

 The Cibola Forest actively protects and manages wildlife, fish and rare plants and is the site of the Tijeras Pueblo Archaeological Site.
 Visitors can enjoy the world’s longest tramway—2.7 miles with an 11,000 square mile panoramic view and the 13-mile Sandia Crest Highway near the Sandia Wilderness—a National Byway within The Turquoise Trail National Scenic Byway.
-The forest also is host to many Native American ceremonies, which began as early as 10,000 B.C. by the Clovis Pateo Indians and continues with today’s Indian inhabitants.
+The forest also is host to Native American ceremonies, which began as early as 10,000 B.C. by the Clovis Pateo Indians and continues with today’s Indian inhabitants.

 Cedar Crest